 Employees are also motivated to be more productive in cleaner workspaces.
 Who wants to work in a dirty area?
-Workplace cleanliness is often linked to increased morale and job satisfaction.
+Workplace cleanliness is linked to increased morale and job satisfaction.

 By developing regular cleaning habits, you can be sure that every work area is ready for use.
-Color-coded cleaning tools and equipment helps keep them where they belong.
+Color-coded cleaning tools and equipment help keep them where they belong.
 This cuts down on time searching or preparing equipment for use.
 The cleaning phase also makes non-conformance to 5S standards much more visible.

-The next step is to begin to systematize your setup so that it becomes a longterm solution to productivity problems in your workplace.
+The next step is to begin to systematize your setup so that it becomes a long-term solution to productivity problems in your workplace.

 Step Four: Standardize (Seiketsu)

 By implementing this step, you’re able to maintain the first three steps more easily over time.
 Now you can communicate the procedures, responsibilities and expectations to your team.
 By standardizing procedures, you ensure that the desired procedure changes remain in place.
 What’s more, you can make sure the ineffective conditions of the past don’t resurface.